iProov/ios/WaterlooBank/Pods/iProov/README.md

 A description of these cases are as follows:

+* `captureAlreadyActive` - An existing iProov capture is already in progress.
+Wait until the current capture completes before starting a new one.
 * `streamingError(String?)` - An error occurred with the video streaming process.
 Consult the error associated value for more information.
 * `encoderError(code: Int32?)` - An error occurred with the video encoder.
 Report the error code to iProov for further assistance.
 * `lightingModelError` - An error occurred with the lighting mode.
 This should be reported to iProov for further assistance.